 Findings

-• Adults 60+ were substantially more likely to be exposed than 18–29 year olds, robust to controls for total health and total web activity.
+- Adults 60+ were significantly more exposed than 18–29 year olds, robust to controls for total health visits and total web sessions.

-• Poorer cancer headline discernment and stronger false-risk-factor beliefs predicted greater exposure, with effects strongest among older adults.
+- Poorer cancer headline discernment and belief in false cancer risk factors predicted greater exposure, with effects strongest among older adults.

-• Referrals came mainly from other low-credibility sites (especially for 60+), not from search engines or social media.
+- Referrals to low-credibility health sites came predominantly from other low-credibility sites (especially among 60+), with minimal search or social referral.

-• Dubious political news consumption and low-credibility health web visits independently predicted low-credibility YouTube health exposure, indicating cross-platform clustering.
+- Dubious political news consumption and low-credibility health website visits independently predicted low-credibility YouTube health exposure.

-• A media literacy intervention from a companion experiment produced no significant downstream effects on exposure.
+- A companion media-literacy treatment had no significant downstream effects on exposure.

 Connections